ory/kratos-selfservice-ui-node/README.md

   this app and ORY Kratos are running in the same private network, this should be the private network address (e.g. `kratos-public.svc.cluster.local`).
 - `BASE_URL` (optional): The base url of this app.
-If served e.g. behind a proxy or via GitHub pages this would be the path, e.g. `/kratos-selfservice-ui-node/`
+If served e.g. behind a proxy or via GitHub pages this would be the path, e.g. `https://mywebsite.com/kratos-selfservice-ui-node/`.
+  **Must be absolute!**

 ### Network Setup